Léon Dehon: Controversial publications

 Dehon was noted as a prolific writer.
 He often wrote articles for various newspapers and periodicals on a wide range of different social issues, as well as devotional subjects such as the Sacred Heart.
 The latter was a predominant theme in several of his published works.

 In the 21st century, the process of beatification of Dehon was underway and the first step was approved.
-But in 2005 serious allegations were made regarding Dehon's works.
-Dehon was alleged to have been anti-Semitic and to have expressed anti-Semitic views in his writings.
-This caused the suspension of his beatification until a reexamination of his writings could be undertaken.
+But when Dehon was alleged to have expressed antisemitic views in his writings, this caused the suspension of the process until a reexamination of his writings could be undertaken.

 On 5 February one French historian drew attention to seven controversial texts in which Dehon expressed anti-Semitic opinions.
 The French paper La Croix published extracts, in which Dehon wrote: